jachiang/LibbitcoinDocumentation/05_P2PKH_tx.md

 ### Locktime

 Locktime prevents a valid transaction from being broadcast or mined before a certain time.
-If the locktime value is nonzero and below 500 million, it represents the blockheight at which the locktime has passed.
-If the value is 500 million or above, it is interpreted as the Unix Epoch time at which the locktime has passed.
+If the locktime value is nonzero and below 500 million, it represents the blockheight at which the locktime will complete.
+If the value is 500 million or above, it is interpreted as the Unix Epoch time at which the locktime will complete.
 The input sequence values for a transaction with active locktime are commonly set to `2^32 - 1` or `0xFFFFFFFE`.

 ### Witness